Lewis and Clark's Columbia River

 Click image to enlarge

-Looking towards the boat ramp, Dalton Point, Oregon.
+Looking across the Columbia from the boat ramp, Dalton Point, Oregon.
 Image taken October 22, 2005.

 Image, 2005, Dalton Point, Oregon, click to enlarge